 “My dream was to become a Formula 1 driver and I knew I had to have English because it’s an international sport,” Sato explained.
 “I never had lived outside of Japan and I didn’t know much English.
 My hero was Ayrton Senna and he came from Brazil to go to Britain to do Formula Ford, British Formula 3 and then F-1.
 So I really wanted to go to England to race as well.
 Plus I needed English.
 I asked Honda about transferring my scholarship.
 The school was funded by Suzuka and Suzuka is 100% Honda.
 Lots of partners were supporting but the main one was Honda.
 I was lucky they let me use the scholarship to go to the UK and race over there.”

-He proved quick straightaway but had trouble finishing races.
-“I went to Formula 3 with a great team--Carlin Motorsports.
-It was a young team at the time, only a couple years old, but it had so much potential--we got along very well.
+Sato moved in with a British family in the U.K. and enrolled in language school.
+He spent two seasons in lower formulas and moved to the British Formula 3 series in 2000.
+“I went to Formula 3 with a great team--Carlin Motorsports,” he said.
+“It was only a couple years old, but it had so much potential--we got along very well.
 We won quite a few pole positions but I would either not finish or win the race.”

 “I had to try harder because I needed to catch up to the others because I had so little actual race experience compared to them,” Sato revealed.
 “I went to F-1 with just five years of experience so I had to learn twice as much as the other drivers did in half the time.
 I would try, and sometimes I would go over the limit and fail, but I learned from that.
 I was challenging and attacking all the time so that’s why my philosophy is No Attack, No Chance--and it has been for a long time.
 I try to challenge all the time because I want to win, I really want to win.”